djbowen95/Signature-Password-Generator/README.md

 ## Usage
-The deployed application can be found here:
+The deployed application can be found here: https://djbowen95.github.io/password-generator/

+Click the 'generate' button to start the script.
+The script will command the browser to ask you a series of prompts (which character types do you want in your password, how long would you like the password to be).

+Once the prompts have been answered, the generated password should appear in the empty field.
+Click 'generate' below to generate a new password / start the process over again.

 ## Questions
 If you have any questions about this project, please contact me at: